andreciornavei/aws-cms-serverless/README.md

 Installing it globally you will get access to serverless cli.

-After install serverless make sure to setup your aws credentials with command:
+After install serverless make sure to setup your aws credentials with command below (_just for security_):

 ```bash
 $ serverless config credentials -o --provider aws -key=<YOUR_AWS_ACCESS_KEY> --secret=<YOUR_AWS_SECRET_ACCESS_KEY>